erikhaugsby/glazes/README.md

 printed.
 Furthermore, it introduces clickable links/references between sections, tables, and images.

-IT is also the first time (as far as I am aware) that information in some of the appendices, for example the tables of cones and their temperature equivalents, is publically available in a LaTeX-format tables.
+It is also the first time (as far as I am aware) that information in some of the appendices, for example the tables of cones and their temperature equivalents, is publically available in a LaTeX-format tables.